lsaravia/MetawebsAssembly/MetawebsAssembly.md

 <!---Metaweb, regional, local food webs -->

-* Food webs assembly evolutionary and dynamical constrains [@poisot2012].
+* Food webs assembly evolutionary and dynamical constrains [@Poisot2012].

+* We expect that at the metacommunity reflect the evolutionary constraints of the species interactions, and the regional and the local should be more influenced by assembly procesess and the local should be also strongly determined by the local environment.

 ## Methods